 Change the Hart Memorial Trophy to: The Gordie Howe trophy.
 Before Gretzky won the Hart Trophy nine times, Howe was the all-time leader, having won it six times.
 And like Gretzky, Howe’s name is practically synonymous with hockey.
 Howe played on good teams and bad teams, but was almost always the best guy on his squad.

 The Conn Smythe Trophy

 Who it is given to: The most valuable player during the Stanley Cup Playoffs.

 Who it is named after: Conn Smythe, the former coach, general manager and owner of the Toronto Maple Leafs, and builder of Maple Leaf Gardens.

 Why it needs a name change: Smythe wasn’t exactly kind to his players.
-He demoted two Leafs when they married without his permission.
+He demoted two Leafs when they each got married without his permission.
 Smythe also did what he could to prevent the NHL players from unionizing — trading away some players and trying to turn the team against Leafs captain Jimmy Thomson.
 Plus, Smythe was sometimes called “The Little Dictator.”
 Gary Bettman sure didn’t mention that part when awarding the trophy to Duncan Keith last week.

 Change the Conn Smythe Trophy to: The Jean Beliveau Trophy.
 Beliveau was the first winner of the award in 1965, and won the Stanley Cup 10 times as a player.
 Beliveau was a class act who should have an NHL award named in his honor.